top of page

 Annie Duke The power of knowing when to walk away

-Tall Poppy Syndrome - a problem of a person standing out above others
+Tall Poppy Syndrome: a problem of a person standing out above others

 In the workplace, Tall Poppy Syndrome is characterized by the rejection or hostility that an individual with exceptional skills and talent experiences from the group.
-This can manifest in various forms, such as passive-aggressive behavior, gossip, and sabotage.
+It can manifest in various forms, such as passive-aggressive behavior, gossip, and sabotage.
 It can even come from the management team members who may perceive the individual as a threat - to their position or authority.

 This negative attitude towards an exceptional person can be toxic.
 It can lead to the individual adapting to the mediocre group, negating themselves, and not drawing attention to themselves - all to avoid conflicts and gain acceptance.
 Unfortunately, this behavior can cause individuals to wither and lose their exceptional abilities and talents.
-It is a harmful situation that needs to be addressed to foster a positive and productive work environment.
+It is a harmful situation that needs addressing to foster a positive and productive work environment.

-What lies at the root of the Tall Poppy Syndrome - fear of change, low self-esteem, jealousy
+What lies at the root of the Tall Poppy Syndrome?
+Fear of change, low self-esteem, jealousy

-Willingness to maintain the "status quo" and unwillingness to change, fear of the unknown, hidden low self-esteem, distrust, jealousy, envy, hypocrisy, often laziness, and mediocrity.
+In the Tall Poppy Effect, as in a lens, you can see the dark side of human nature.
+For example, willingness to maintain the status quo and unwillingness to change.
+Fear of the unknown, hidden low self-esteem, distrust, jealousy, envy, hypocrisy, often laziness, and mediocrity.
 These shadows resonate within the people surrounding the outstanding person.

 Unfortunately, research by Dr. Norman Feather of the Australian Psychological Association shows that the Tall Poppy Effect occurs in most companies, reducing their productivity by up to 20 percent.